 - Does your intended startup enjoy a competitive advantage over industry competitors?

 - Do you have the funds, or the access to funds, to weather the initial low-revenue period of all new businesses?

 - Are you able to attract ideal manpower?

 - Do you have competitive access to external parties necessary for your startup to operate i.e. suppliers?

 - Do you have access to technology that would enhance your operations?

 - Can you benefit from the typical advantages of new companies?
 For example, flexibility?

 - Do you have the contacts needed to fuel AND grow your business?

 - What personal trait of yours would enhance your startup?

 Summary: Strengths are the weapons you have on hand to sharpen your business edge.
 They are also the weapons you are able to utilize.

 Also, potential advantages arising from favorable circumstances in the future are not strengths.
 These are vague opportunities at best.
 It is crucial to acknowledge the difference.

-- If you are operating on borrowed funds, what burdens would that impose on your startup?
+- If you are operating on borrowed funds, what burdens would those impose on your startup?

-- Are you affected by any industry barriers of entry?
+- Are you affected by any industrial barriers of entry?
 Legitimately, or not?

 - What competitive disadvantages would you suffer from?

 - Is your business model aligned with the current economic or industry climate?

 - Are you able to secure appropriate manpower quickly and cost-effectively?

 - Are you able to efficiently manage your costs of sale?

 - Are you handicapped by the disadvantages of new companies?
 For example, lack of portfolio?

 - Are you personally able to devote the kind of hours and attention necessary to sustain a startup for at least three years?

-- Are you ready to forgo your personal pastimes, passions, and recreations, in order to devote your best efforts to your startup?
+- Are you ready to forgo your personal pastimes, passions, and recreations, to devote your best efforts to your startup?

 - Do you have existing financial obligations that would weaken your ability to weather a period of low or no income?

 - What personal trait of yours would make you an unappealing leader?

 - Is your health able to weather the stress of being the owner of a struggling startup?